MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Handling Status Code 429 requires the client to adopt a retry logic while providing a cool off period.
 You can apply different strategies, like:

-- regular interval retry
+- Regular interval retry
-- incremental intervals retry
+- Incremental intervals retry
-- exponential back-off
+- Exponential back-off
-- randomization.
+- Randomization

 Handling 504 - Gateway Timeout requires the client to refactor long running request to execute within time limit by splitting the request into multiple requests, then dealing with potential 429 codes by applying a back off strategy.